-The “New” Modern Era, UAPs and NHI, Part One
+The “New” Modern Era, UAP and NHI, Part One: The History of AAWSAP

 AI generated artistic reconstruction of USS Nimitz “Tic Tac” encounter.